Reduce inequality within and among countries.

 Indigenous Collaboration

-We're deeply concerned about the unfair treatment and displacement of Indigenous people from their land.
-At Underwear for Humanity, we believe it's our duty to give back, so we contribute 50 cents from every sale to support Indigenous programs on the lands where we live and work.
-Our recent initiative included sponsoring a youth Culture Camp with $9,000 from our collection, run by Country as Teacher, a Bundjalung organisation that helps young people celebrate and connect.
+At Underwear for Humanity, we believe it's our duty to pay rent on the land that we live on, so we contribute 50 cents from every sale to support Indigenous programs.
+We collaborate closely with Country as Teacher, and have sponsored a youth Culture Camp $16,000 so far.
+A Bundjalung organisation that helps young people celebrate and connect.

 Plastic Free Packaging